 National Institute of Standards & Technology (NIST) periodically conducts technology evaluations of fingerprint recognition algorithms, both for rolled (or slap) and latent prints.
-In NIST's most recent evaluation of rolled and slap prints, FpVTE 2012, the best performing AFIS achieved a false negative identification rate (FNIR) of 1.9% for single index fingers, at a false positive identification rate (FPIR) of 0.1% using 30,000 search subjects (10,000 subjects with mates and 20,000 subjects with no mates) [4].
+In NIST's most recent evaluation of rolled and slap prints, FpVTE 2012, the best performing Integrated Automated Fingerprint Identification System (AFIS) achieved a false negative identification rate (FNIR) of 1.9% for single index fingers, at a false positive identification rate (FPIR) of 0.1% using 30,000 search subjects (10,000 subjects with mates and 20,000 subjects with no mates) [4].
 For latent prints, the most recent evaluation is the NIST ELFT-EFS where the best performing automated latent recognition system could only achieve a rank-1 identification rate of 67.2% in searching 1,114 latents against a background containing 100,000 reference prints [4].
 The rank-1 identification rate of the best performing latent AFIS was improved from 67.2% to $70.2\%^4$ [5] when feature markup by a latent expert was also input, in addition to the latent images, to the AFIS.
 This gap between reference and latent fingerprint recognition capabilities is primarily due to the poor quality of friction ridges in latent prints (See Fig. 1).
 This underscores the need for developing automated latent recognition with both high speed and accuracy5.
-An automated latent recognition system will also assist in developing quantitative assessment of validity and reliability measures6 for latent fingerprint evidence as highlighted in the 2016 PCAST [6] and the 2009 NRC [7] reports.
+An automated latent recognition system will also assist in developing quantitative assessment of validity and reliability measures6 for latent fingerprint evidence as highlighted in the 2016 PCAST (President's Council of Advisors on Science and Technology) [6] and the 2009 NRC (National Research Council) [7] reports.

 In the biometrics literature, the first paper on latent recognition was published by Jain et al. [8] in 2008 by using manually marked minutiae, region of interest (ROI) and ridge flow.
 Later, Jain and Feng [9] improved the identification accuracy by using manually marked extended latent features, including ROI, minutiae, ridge flow, ridge spacing and skeleton.
 However, marking these extended features in poor quality latents is very time-consuming and might not be feasible.
-Hence, the follow-up studies focused on increasing the degree of automation, i.e., reduction in the numbers of manually marked features for matching, for example, automated ROI cropping [10], [11], [12], [13], ridge flow estimation [12], [14], [15], [16] and ridge enhancement [17], [18], [19], deep learning based minutiae extraction [20],

-[21], [22], [23], and comparison [24].
-However, these studies only focus on specific modules in a latent AFIS and do not build an end-to-end system.
+Hence, the follow-up studies focused on increasing the degree of automation, i.e., reduction in the numbers of manually marked features for matching, for example, automated ROI cropping [10], [11], [12], [13], ridge flow estimation [14], [12], [15], [16] and ridge enhancement [17], [18], [19], deep learning based minutiae extraction [20], [21], [22], [23], and comparison [24], [25], [26].
+However, these studies only focus on specific modules in a latent AFIS and do not build an endto-end system.

-Cao and Jain [25] proposed an automated latent recognition system which includes automated steps of ridge flow and ridge spacing estimation, minutiae extraction, minutiae descriptor extraction, texture template (also called virtual minutiae template) generation and graph-based matching, and achieved the state-of-the-art accuracies on two latent databases, i.e., NIST SD27 and WVU latent databases.
-However, their study has the following limitations: (i) manually marked ROI is needed, (ii) skeleton-based minutiae extraction used in [25] introduces a large number of spurious minutiae, and (iii) a large texture template size (1.4MB) makes latent-to-reference comparison extremely slow.
-Cao and Jain [26] improved both identification accuracy and search speed of texture templates by (i) reducing the template size, (ii) efficient graph matching, and (iii) implementing the matching code in C++.
+Cao and Jain [27] proposed an automated latent recognition system which includes automated steps of ridge flow and ridge spacing estimation, minutiae extraction, minutiae descriptor extraction, texture template (also called virtual minutiae template) generation and graph-based matching, and achieved the state-of-the-art accuracies on two latent databases, i.e., NIST SD27 and WVU latent databases.
+However, their study has the following limitations: (i) manually marked ROI is needed, (ii) skeleton-based minutiae extraction used in [27] introduces a large number of spurious minutiae, and (iii) a large texture template size (1.4MB) makes latent-to-reference comparison extremely slow.
+Cao and Jain [28] improved both identification accuracy and search speed of texture templates by (i) reducing the template size, (ii) efficient graph matching, and (iii) implementing the matching code in C++.
 In this paper, we build a fully automated end-to-end system, and improve the search accuracy and computational efficiency of the system.
-We report results on three different latent fingerprint databases, i.e., NIST SD27, MSP and WVU, against a 100K background of reference prints.
+We report results on four different latent fingerprint databases, i.e., NIST SD27, MSP, WVU and N2N, against a 100K background of reference prints.